ontodev/droid/README.md

 ### Configuration

+If you have not already gone through the section called [Installation](#installation), please go through that first.

 DROID assumes that a file called `config.edn` exists in DROID's root directory.
 You can find an example in: [`example-config.edn`](example-config.edn).
 Before running DROID for the first time, you should create `config.edn`.
 (If this file does not exist, DROID will still run using the defaults contained in `example-config.edn`, but this is not very useful as that file contains no specific project configuration).

 #### Manual configuration